Tasdiq-Dewan/Tasdiq-Dewan-IMS-Project/README.md

 There are 3 Unit tests for the com.qa.ims.persistance.dao package under src/test/java: CustomerDAOTest.java, ItemDAOTest.java, OrderDAOTest.java.

-These perform JUnit tests of each CRUD method in the DAO classes, accessing a h2 instance of the ims database schema stored in memory.
+These perform JUnit tests of each CRUD method in the CustomerDAO, ItemDAO, and OrderDAO classes, accessing a h2 instance of the ims database schema stored in memory.

 ```
 package com.qa.ims.persistence.dao;